Kcnarf-exe/INFO-H500-Project3/README.md

 Tumour segmentation

-This project segmented a tumour from a brain MRI.
+This project segments a tumour from a brain MRI.

 Project done by Franck TROUILLEZ